0Hughman0/bonfig/README.md

     c.C = 325
     print(c.C) # -> 325

-Hidden inside the `PyDonfig` instance is a `ConfigParser` object storing all the info, which is easily accessible, with `d`.
+Hidden inside the `PyBonfig` instance is a `ConfigParser` object storing all the info, which is easily accessible, with `d`.

     >>> c.d